Celebrate Easter with a First Nations Perspective

 Subscriber Resources

 Wingaru Subscriber?
-Learn how, in First Nations culture, we live in a sustainable way with our "Rule of Thirds" activities.
+Learn how, in First Nations culture, we live in a sustainable way with our "Rule of Three" activities.
+These activities introduce students to the sustainable approach embedded into First Nations culture of only taking what you need and making sure there is enough to share, not only with other people but also with the animals we share Country with and of course for the health of Country herself.
 This and all our other egg-focused activities can be downloaded from the additional resources section of your dashboard.
 These resources are only available in the Teacher Centre, click here to log into your account.

 This year's Easter basket featuring artwork from Gumbaynggirr and Wiradjuri woman Keegan Williams - Download from link below.